 Ala'a received his B.Sc. in Electrical Engineering from University of Jordan in Amman, Jordan.
 He received his M.Sc. in Electrical Engineering from Princess Sumaya University for Technology (PSUT) in Amman, Jordan in Collaboration with Ulm University in Ulm, Germany.
-Wireless communication, especially C2X fits his interest the best.
+Generally, Ala'a enjoys working on, and conducting research in, topics related to cybersecurity, privacy, and machine learning while addressing potential intersections among them.
+Previously, he worked on physical layer security, several VANETs-related aspects, misbehaviour detection, machine learning, and wireless communication.
+Recently, his research has been focusing on privacy engineering and privacy enhancing technologies, security enclaves, and privacy-preserving machine learning.

 Please arrange by Email